Active Topology Inference using Network Coding: Our Work in Perspective

 \subsection{Comparison to Passive Tomography with Network Coding}

-Recently, a passive approach for topology inference on top of random network coding has been proposed in \cite{jaggi, jaggiInfocom, jaggi-journal}.
-The probes are sent only once, and intermediate nodes pick coding coefficients $\beta$ uniformly at random out of a large field $\mathbf{F}_q$.
+Recently, a passive approach for topology inference on top of random network coding has been proposed in \cite{jaggi}.
+Probes are sent once, and intermediate nodes pick coding coefficients $\beta$ uniformly at random out of a large field $\mathbf{F}_q$.
 The key idea is that, under assumptions of strong connectivity and large enough finite field, $\mathbf{F}_q$, the transfer matrix $M$, from the sender to the receiver, is distinct for different networks, w.h.p.
-Then, using the observations $Y$ at the receivers and the source messages $X$, exhaustive enumeration of all possible topologies is used to find an $M$ that matches $Y=MX$.
-(Note that $M$ is directly observed at the receiver because the source adds unit vectors at the beginning of its message.)
+Then, using the observations $Y$ at the receiver and the source messages $X$, exhaustive enumeration of all possible topologies is used to find an $M$ that matches $Y=MX$.
+An extended version of this work to erroneous networks is provided in \cite{jaggi-journal}, where different (ergodic or adversarial) failures lead to different transfer functions.
 Our approach is different in that it is active and uses several probes but simple coding operations over a small field.

-Furthermore, we do not require the end-points to have any a-priori knowledge of identity or operations of the intermediate nodes. \begin{example} To better illustrate the differences, let us consider a 2-by-2, and let us try to infer its type using the two approaches.
-The transfer matrices corresponding to the four types of a 2-by-2, shown in Fig.~\ref{fig-2by2}, are provided in Fig. \ref{fig:equation}.
+\begin{example} To better illustrate the differences, we consider a 2-by-2 topology, and we try to infer its type using the two approaches.
+The transfer matrices corresponding to the four 2-by-2 types of Fig.~\ref{fig-2by2} are provided in Fig. \ref{fig:equation}.
+The approach in \cite{jaggi, jaggi-journal} tries to distinguish among these four $M$'s in a single experiment.
 In contrast, we send probe packets in multiple rounds.
-In each experiment, $\beta$'s are either 0 or 1 (since we do additions only), and we exclude some of the possible topologies in each experiment, until we are left with only one unique topology, in at most $countMax$ experiments. {$\blacksquare$} \end{example}
+In each experiment, $\beta$'s are either 0 or 1 (since we do additions only\footnote{In a joining point $J$, the $\beta$ from an incoming link to the outgoing link is 1 if the packet arrives at $J$ within $W$, and 0 otherwise.
+In a branching point $B$, all $\beta$'s are 1 unless there is loss, which makes $\beta$'s 0 in both $J$'s and $B$'s.}).
+We exclude some of the possible topologies in each experiment, until we are left with only one unique topology, in at most $countMax$ experiments. \end{example}